madebykind/madebykind-v3/content/work/rewilding-britain.md

 # Content
 heading: A platform to inspire rewilding across the UK
-preheading: Digital partnership with environmental charity, Rewilding Britain.
+preheading: Long-term digital partnership with environmental charity, Rewilding Britain
-intro: "<p>Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.</p>"
+intro: "<p>Rewilding Britain are the first and only country-wide organisation in Britain focused on rewilding - acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.</p><p>We've worked with Rewilding Britain through multiple phases of growth and strategic change, supporting their first major relaunch through to a complete rethink of what the platform needed to do.</p>"
 why:
   text: "In my opinion, rewilding is the greatest hope we have for a sustainable, biodiverse and fair future."
   person: mat